-Have you heard of the concept, influence versus authority?
-It’s an excellent tool for teachers, based on the foundation of using your influence instead of your authority to motivate students.
-While using your authority may have an instant response, it is often short-lived and you typically face similar or new student problems.
-Teaching through influence, however, may take longer, but will definitely have a long-lasting impact on your students.
+Have you heard of the concept influence versus authority?
+It’s an excellent tool for teachers based on the foundation of using your influence instead of your authority to motivate students.
+While using your authority may have an instant response, it is often short-lived and you typically face similar or new problems.
+Teaching through influence may take longer, but it will definitely have a lasting impact on your students.

-Authority uses discipline, but your influence instead develops self-discipline among your students.
-So how do we use our influence versus authority?
+Authority uses discipline, but your influence develops self-discipline among your students.
+So, how do we use our influence versus authority?

 1).
 Start With Heart